USTC-TD: A Test Dataset and Benchmark for Image and Video Coding in 2020s: Dataset Construction, Analysis, Discussion

 \subsection{Construction of USTC-TD 2023 Video Dataset}

 Based on the characteristics of previous video datasets\cite{mercat2020uvg, wang2016mcl, bossen2013common, boyce2018jvet}, our proposed dataset aims to cover more typical characteristics of video content.
-Compared to the image data, temporal-domain properties are unique to video, especially in the diverse motion types with more environmental conditions in natural videos.
+Compared to the image data, temporal-domain properties are unique to video, especially in the diverse motion types with more environmental and imaging factors in natural videos.
 There are usually multiple moving objects of arbitrary shapes and various motion types in video frames, leading to complex motion fields, which challenge the video coding schemes\cite{li2017efficient, li2024object, li2024uniformly, li2024loop}.
 Therefore, we simulate the video data with various temporal correlation types, including different kinds of motion types and lens motion.

-In Fig.~\ref{fig:USTC-TD-2023V-crop}\,, we show the partial frames of all collected video sequences in the USTD-TD 2023 dataset, and the specific configuration of each video in Table~\ref{tab:VD2023}\,, which make it convenient for the researchers' scheme design in real-world scenes under different temporal correlation types.
-Note that the different motion types are obviously classified in the Table~\ref{tab:VD2023} with different colors.
+In Fig.~\ref{fig:USTC-TD-2023V-crop}\,, we show the partial frames of all collected video sequences in the USTD-TD 2023 dataset, and the specific configuration of each video in Table~\ref{tab:VD2023}\,, which make it convenient for the scheme design of research in real-world scenes under different temporal correlation types.
+Note that the different motion types are obviously classified in the Table~\ref{tab:VD2023}\, with different colors.
+For the construction of USTC-TD video dataset, two kinds of settings are constructed: short setting and long setting.
+For the short setting (3 seconds), a 96-frame subset is selected from each full-length captured test video sequence (frame rate: 30fps, 300 seconds, 9000 frames in total) to reduce the high complexity associated with long sequences during the practical testing, which can promote the fast evaluation in the research process.
+For the long setting, we extend from the last frame of the short setting and directly enlarge the short sequence to 300 frames (10 seconds), which aligns with the 10-second setting of test sequence length of HEVC and VVC common test condition (CTC).